jonas-eberle/geoportal/README.md

 # updating a library to the latest minor + saving in npm-shrinkwrap.json and packages.json
 npm update --save "jquery"
 ```

+### Bundling/Bundle configuration

+To include JavaScript or CSS files, they have to be added to the right bundle in `framework/mapviewer/assets.py`.
+The idea is to have 4 file lists containing all files required by all Mapviewers:
+- baseVendorJs: external JavaScript files
+- baseAppJs: our own AngularJS files
+- baseVendorCss: external CSS files
+- baseAppCss: our own CSS files

+These 4 lists serve as the base for defining bundles specific for a Mapviewer.
+E.g. bundles for a Mapviewer called "foo" would look like this:
+- baseVendorJs + foo-specific JS files => fooVendorJsBundle
+- baseAppJs + foo-specific app JS files => fooAppJsBundle
+- ...

 ## Anchors to wetlands and products